How Per Diems for Music Tours Work

 A per diem, or P.D. for short, literally means "per day."
-Basically its daily expense money payments for a touring band.
+Its the daily expense money payments for a touring band.
 The idea itself is uncomplicated, but the details of these payments reveal significant differences in the amounts paid and what they cover and, sometimes in whether the band members ever get them.

 Per Diem Payments in the Music Business

 The music business employs large numbers of highly-qualified itinerant workers.
 If you're soon to be one of them, you probably have some questions.
-Musicians who've spent most of their lives on the road can tell you stories about incredibly caring managements and band-leaders, and even more about touring experiences they wish they'd never had.
+Musicians who've spent most of their lives on the road can tell you stories about incredibly caring management and band-leaders, and even more, about touring experiences, they wish they'd never had.
 A lot of the bad stuff happens because musicians didn't ask essential questions before they went out on the gig.
 P.D.s are paid to each band member and almost always to members of the crew to cover basic personal expenses while on tour.

 If You Don't Know, Ask

 What does it pay?
-This is perhaps the one question you don't need to ask -- the band's manager will normally tell you that.
-The rest the questions on this list, however, may or may not be brought up and answered voluntarily by managers.
+It is perhaps the one question you don't need to ask — the band's manager will normally tell you that.
+The rest of the questions on this list, however, may or may not be brought up and answered voluntarily by managers.
 If not, scary as it sounds, these are the questions you need to ask before you accept the gig, not after: